kindohm/vscode-tidalcycles/README.md

 ## Features

-This VSCode extension for TidalCycles utilizes the same basic commands and keybindings as the popular Atom package:
+This VSCode extension for TidalCycles is inspired by the commands from the popular Atom package:

 - `Shift+Enter` to evalulate a single line
-- `Cmd+Enter` to evaluate multiple lines
+- `Ctrl+Enter` to evaluate multiple lines
+- `Ctrl+Alt+H` to hush

 ## Requirements